kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 My default browser is [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/).
 I simply love the features of Firefox.
 The developer experience is fantastic and I like in particular the bookmarking system (this sucks with other browsers).
 Firefox supports tags and has a nice bookmark bar to quickly filter and search bookmarks.

-Also, Mozilla has privacy as a much higher priority than Google Chrome.
-Google works actively on ways to prevent ad-blocking or tracking of users while Mozilla blocks trackers by default and also allows and provides all kinds of additional privacy tools (like container tabs).
+Also, Mozilla has privacy as a much higher priority than Google.
+Google works actively on ways to prevent ad-blocking while Mozilla blocks trackers by default and also allows and provides all kinds of additional privacy tools (like container tabs).
 I also use [Firefox Mobile](https://www.mozilla.org/de/firefox/mobile/) as my browser on mobile.

 ### Brave Browser 📱🖥